 - Have your CV and motivation ready.
-Check via Student Career Services on Tuesday or Thursday during lunch in Forum 019.
+Check via Student Career Services in Forum 019.

 - Start your search and ask your internship coordinator for tips and advice.

-- Search through the website of your preferred companies for internships, see also the list of participating organisations of the WUR Career Day and their profiles and opportunities.
-Or use for example the Linkedin Jobs section or App by using keywords.
+- Search through the website of your preferred companies for internships, see also the list of participating organisations of the WUR Career Day and their profiles and opportunities; and for an overview of internship providers here

-See a selection of internship and thesis assignments here.
+See a selection of BSc-MSc Thesis and Internship Projects here.